 There have been numerous studies conducted on the effectiveness of EMDR, particularly in the treatment of PTSD.

-One study published in the Journal of Traumatic Stress found that EMDR was significantly more effective in reducing PTSD symptoms than cognitive-behavioral therapy (CBT) after just three sessions.
+One study published in the Journal of Traumatic Stress found that EMDR was significantly more effective in reducing PTSD symptoms than cognitive-behavioral therapy (CBT).

 Another study published in the Journal of Consulting and Clinical Psychology found that EMDR was as effective as CBT in reducing PTSD symptoms over a longer period of time.